-We have routinely cited the lack of a synchronized expansion across different sectors of the U.S. economy as one of the culprits behind the relative lack of vigor over the current expansion.
+We have routinely cited what up until recently has been the lack of a synchronized expansion across different sectors of the U.S. economy as one of the culprits behind the relative lack of vigor over the current expansion.
 While we have made the same point with the state level data on employment and income, the GSP data make that same point in a perhaps more tangible fashion.
-We've aggregated Gross State Product by industry group for the Regions footprint and done the same split across the two four-year halves of the current expansion, and the results are seen in the chart to the side.
-Note that over the first four-year period of the current expansion mining, manufacturing, natural resources (comprised of agriculture, fishing, forestry), and utilities were key drivers of the expansion for the footprint as a whole.
-Over the second four-year period, however, growth in each of these industry groups slowed, in some cases sharply, while other drivers of growth have emerged, most notably construction, information services, and health care, while business services and wholesale trade have been consistently strong over the entire eight years of the current expansion.
+We've aggregated Gross State Product by industry group for the Regions footprint and done the same split across the two segments of the current expansion shown in the chart above.
+Over the first four years of the current expansion mining, manufacturing, natural resources (comprised of agriculture, fishing, forestry), and utilities were key drivers of growth within the Regions footprint.
+Over the past four years, however, growth in each of these industry groups slowed, in some cases sharply, while other drivers of growth have emerged, most notably construction, information services, and health care, while business services and wholesale trade have been consistently strong over the entire eight years of the current expansion.
 We'll also note that the data for the U.S. as a whole show similar patterns, i.e., the same industry groups that were the main drivers in the first four years of the expansion made significantly smaller contributions over the second half.
-The heavier exposure to mining and manufacturing, among other industry groups, within the Regions footprint relative to the U.S. as a whole help explain why real GSP growth in the footprint was nominally faster in the earlier phases of the expansion than was the case for the U.S. as a whole as well as why that growth differential has flipped over the past few years.
+The heavier exposure to mining and manufacturing, among other industry groups, within the Regions footprint relative to the U.S. as a whole help explain why real GSP growth in the footprint was nominally faster in the earlier phases of the expansion than was the case for the U.S. as a whole as well as why that growth differential has at times flipped over the past few years.